ibm-cloud-docs/cephaas/getting-started-fusionaas.md

 {: #billing-options}
 {: step}

-FusionaaS offers flexible billing options based on your workload requirements.
+Fusion offers flexible billing options based on your workload requirements.
 You can select either **Compute** or **Storage** infrastructure, or both, depending on your needs.

 ### Infrastructure options
 {: #infrastructure-options}